 One of the few other video-game related references to MCOA is this list of Kurz-Kasch Test Fixture boards, which lists a game called Electromotion by “Magnetic Corp”.
 The only Electromotion I know of it’s the one made by the company the same name, which was located in the Philadelphia area.

 We do, however, have a bit more info on Magnetic Corporation of America.
 Again, here is a summary:

-· The company appears to have been started by MIT student Theo de Winter after he failed the MIT PhD qualifying exam.
+· The company appears to have been started by MIT student Theo de Winter.
 “At one point [MCOA] had 200 employees, developing superconductors for the then-new MRI industry.”
 De Winter later sold the company to Johnson & Johnson.

 · If you do a Google search for “179 Bear Hill Road” and Magnetic, you will find several reference to the company relating to its work on superconducting magnets used in MRIs, research for maglev trains, work they did for Los Alamos National Lab, contracts they had with the Air Force and Department of Energy and more.